jameshughes89/cs2XX-ComputerArchitecture/site/topics/program-counter/program-counter.rst

     * Get the address of the data to be retrieved from the program counter to the address register
     * Increment the program counter

-        * Remember, the idea of the program counter is that is stores the address of the *next* thing to be dealt with
+        * Remember, the idea is that the program counter always stores the address of the *next* thing to be dealt with

     * Output the data from the specified address in RAM to register A